 ’s International Conference this year has a distant starting point it wishes to leave behind.
 100 years ago, the school of design proposed a new vision for design and art and their role in society, as well as a new model for schooling.
 The century that passed saw its idealism materialise in various shapes around the world, often far removed from the original emancipatory proposition.
 It did, among others, become a tool for concrete colonial organisation and exploitation in the last decades of European rule in the world, and one of the last languages of Eurocentric domination in the arts.
 The conference tries to unpack this complicated legacy up to a point, but it is more interested in looking at a broad map and timeframe of resistance through design, schooling and unschooling, exchanges and circulations of forms in visual worlds that have had other directions of traffic and which have created a different understanding of what an internationalist language might look like.
 The conference is organised in dialogue with the ‘Spinning Triangles’ project, initiated by SAVVY Contemporary, seeking to challenge and act against the inherent, neocolonial power structures in design practice, theory, and teaching.
 This collaboration triangulates Dessau/Berlin, Kinshasa, and Hong Kong, establishing a connected platform for unlearning.

-On October 12, professor th century and the model city it set up in its gardens as a sort of ‘queertopia’; professor and filmmaker will examine the changing significance of wartime memorials in Greater China—often set up by colonial authorities; professor will lament why a group of Malayan magicians have been ignored by academia; artist will speculate on the history of composite creatures in Southeast Asia and how they reveal a different history of circulating design; and independent artist-curator will wrap up the conference with her talk on Melanesian female tattoos as a thriving artistic practice.
+On October 12, professorwill consider the Thai royal court in the early 20th century and the model city it set up in its gardens as a sort of ‘queertopia’; professor and filmmaker will examine the changing significance of wartime memorials in Greater China—often set up by colonial authorities; professor will lament why a group of Malayan magicians have been ignored by academia; artist will speculate on the history of composite creatures in Southeast Asia and how they reveal a different history of circulating design; and independent artist-curator will wrap up the conference with her talk on Melanesian female tattoos as a thriving artistic practice.

 It is free and open to all.